fe-jul22-team6/product_catalog/README.md

 - Node.js, Express.js
 - HTML, CSS, SASS

+P.S.
+After opening an app, you should wait for 2 minutes, so server could start

 # Get the initial code
 1. Clone the repo
 1. Run `npm install` to install the dependencies